MicrosoftDocs/dynamics365smb-docs/business-central/item-marketing-text.md

      Select the attributes you want Copilot base suggestions on, then select **Generate**.
 You can change the selected attributes and other options later.
 Copilot starts to draft the marketing text.

-3. When Copilot completes the draft, the text appears in the Copilot editor window for reviewing and editing.
+3. When Copilot completes the draft, the text appears in the Copilot editor window for you to review and edit.

    [![Shows the create with Copilot windows](media/create-with-copilot-window.svg)](media/create-with-copilot-window.svg#lightbox)